-This soft and tasty bread is a crossing between bread and brioche.
-Condensed milk makes it particularly fragrant and the addition of nuts gives it a crunchy touch and it gently smells like honey.
+This soft and delicious bread with nuts is a crossing between bread and brioche.
+Evaporated milk makes it particularly fragrant and the addition of nuts gives it a crunchy touch and it gently smells like honey.

 - 1.5 tsp active dry yeast* (see the notes to halve the yeast)

 - 0.5 cup unsweetened condensed milk (evaporated milk)

 - 2 tbsp extra virgin olive oil

 - 1 tsp salt

 - 200 g bread flour